aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOC to PPSM?</h2>

+The DOC file format is a popular document format used by Microsoft Word.
+It is a widely used format for creating and sharing documents.
+However, the PPSM format is a presentation format used by Microsoft PowerPoint.
+It is used for creating and sharing presentations.
+Therefore, it is necessary to convert DOC files to PPSM format in order to use them in presentations.

+<h2>How Aspose.Total Helps for DOC to PPSM Conversion?</h2>
-For a Python developer, who is trying to add a DOC to PPSM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPSM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from DOC to PPSM.
+It is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert DOC file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into Presentation as a PPSM format.
+This API is easy to use and provides a simple and efficient way to convert DOC files to PPSM format.
+It also provides a wide range of features such as support for different file formats, support for different languages, and support for different platforms.

 {{% /blocks/products/pf/feature-page-summary %}}